 What are my next moves?

-1. Come January, check out Qgiv, our fundraising platform, to either make a donation or register as a Write-A-Thoner.
+1. Check out Qgiv, our fundraising platform, to either make a donation or register as a Write-A-Thoner.

 2. If you have a writing-based skill or passion to share, consider facilitating a workshop at the event.